ahmadassaf/configurations/README.md

 ### Geeklets

-In the `Geeklets/` folder there is a backup of the deprecated Geeklet scripts that i used with the old Geektool.
+In the `geeklets/` folder there is a backup of the deprecated Geeklet scripts that i used with the old Geektool.
 If you still prefer it over Übersicht then feel free to use them.

 ### Dock & Desktop Icons

-In the `Flat Icons .icns Format` you will find the set of flat icons i have used for my mounted HDD icons and the dock.
+In the `flat-icons` you will find the set of flat icons i have used for my mounted HDD icons and the dock.
 To easily change application icons, i suggest you use [LiteIcon](http://www.macupdate.com/app/mac/24764/liteicon) which can be also installed via my `caskfile.sh`

 To further customize the dock, i use [Dockmod](http://spyresoft.com/dockmod/) which is the most feature-rich application for dock theming with support up to OSX Yosemite in order to provide a transparent Dock background.
 Dockmod can be also installed via my `caskfile`.